rohshall/sway-status/README.md

-# Sway Tray Status
+# Sway Status

 This is a helper program to show basic information in swaybar.
 See [Sway](https://github.com/swaywm/sway) a Wayland Compositor similar to i3 for more information.

-The Information shown includes:
+The information shown includes:

 - Load avg (avg number of jobs waiting) from /proc/loadavg
 - Memory available, total and free memory from /proc/meminfo.